 - Submit the Driver Quiz: Please open in Adobe Reader or Acrobat.
 The submit button will not work in browser built-in PDF viewers.

-- Once you have completed these 3 steps, you will be notified via email of your driver certification status within 4-5 business days.
+- Once you have completed these steps, you will be notified via email of your certification status within 4-5 business days.

 Student Travel Release & Waiver

-Student drivers and student passengers engaging in non-local travel (outside of Cook, DuPage, Kane, Lake, McHenry or Will County) in a University vehicle, personal vehicle or other transportation provided/arranged by the University (e.g. a chartered or rented vehicle, public transportation) for University business must sign a Travel Release & Waiver.* Individual departments are responsible for developing their own procedures to distribute, collect and maintain these forms.
+Student drivers and student passengers engaging in non-local travel (outside of Cook, DuPage, Kane, Lake, McHenry or Will County) for University business must sign a Travel Release & Waiver.* Departments are responsible for developing procedures to distribute, collect and maintain these waivers.
 Please do not send them to EHS!

 *This page requires CampusConnect authentication.
 Please contact us if you are unable to access it.